 WZ: Anything to add as a final word?

-RB: Foiling is very addictive and opens an whole new world of riding opportunities.
+RB: Foiling is very addictive and opens a whole new world of riding opportunities.
 It is surely not as hard as people initially think.
-Also considering the fact that you can ride with smaller sails, today’s foils does not increase your quiver cost!
+Also considering the fact that you can ride with smaller sails, today’s foils do not increase your quiver cost!

 Renaud, thanks for answering our questions!